-Joshua Phelps graduated Summa Cum Laude from the Cleveland School of Science and Medicine (CSSM) in 2018, and looks forward to pursuing a major in medical anthropology with a minor in biology and chemistry.
+Joshua Phelps graduated Summa Cum Laude from the Cleveland School of Science and Medicine (CSSM) in 2018, and is pursuing a major in medical anthropology with a minor in biology and public health.
 He has been awarded the Joan C. Edwards scholarship, which fully covers undergraduate studies and medical school.
 During high school, he volunteered with HandsOn to help assist elderly living in an assisted living facility.
 He also worked as President of the Health Profession Pipeline Program which taught professional development skills to growing high school students, and connected them to the campus of Case Western Reserve University.
 As a form of educational enrichment, he worked as a researcher at Lakeside Hospital for two years, and most recently at the Cleveland Clinic Lerner Research Institute.
 At Cleveland Clinic he worked on his own project, as well as collaborated with others in his own lab, ultimately leading to his acknowledgement in a paper published in the Journal of Arteriosclerosis, Thrombosis, and Vascular Biology (ATVB).
+In addition, Josh worked in the pathology department at CWRU on a code for creating a database on COVID-19.
 Through research he has gained a better grasp of his future endeavors after medical school; working in translational medicine as a cardiologist.
 Josh is a volunteer with Big Brothers Big Sisters at CWRU and is involved with mentoring local Cleveland students.
-Currently, he is working in the pathology department at CWRU on a code for creating a database on COVID-19.
+Outside of his academic pursuits in medicine and health, he currently is working on an ethnography which combines his love of photography with his interest in how gentrification impacts the University Circle neighborhood.
+He is a member of the Anthropology Student Association here at CWRU and plans on pursuing the one-year master’s degree in medical anthropology following his undergraduate career.

 Intended Major: Sociology